-Baseline building systems 7 and 8 have one or more cooling towers.
+Baseline building systems 7, 8, and 11 through 13, have one or more cooling towers.
 One tower is assumed to be matched to each baseline building chiller.
 Each baseline building chiller has its own condenser water pump that operates when the chiller is brought into service.
 The range between the condenser water return (CWR) and condenser water supply (CWS) is 10°F so that condenser water flow is a constant 2.5 gpm per cooling ton.
 The baseline building pumping energy is assumed to be 19 W/gpm.
-The baseline building cooling tower is assumed to have a two-speed fan that is controlled to provide a CWS equal to 70°F when weather permits.
-The tower fan cycles to one-speed or off to maintain a CWS of 70 °F at low wet-bulb conditions.
+The baseline building cooling tower is assumed to have a variable speed fan that is controlled to provide a CWS equal to 70°F when weather permits.
+The tower fan would operate to maintain a CWS of 70 °F at low wet-bulb conditions.
 Under cooling conditions closer to design conditions, the CWS floats up to a maximum of 85 °F (the design condition).